 Registers of Scotland House Price Index

 Registers of Scotland records all the property transactions in Scotland.
-It produces a housing price index based on arithmetic means of these transactions, which is published in the second month after the month to which the figures refer to.
+It produces average house prices based on arithmetic means of these transactions, which is published as the Registers of Scotland House Price Index in the second month after the month to which the figures refer to.

 Halifax House Price Index and Nationwide House Price Index

 In addition, other indices are also produced.
-Rightmove tracks the asking prices of properties in its website, the Royal Institute of Chartered Surveyors (RICS) produces an opinion survey of its surveyors regarding the direction that prices are moving in, and LSL/Acadametrics estimates an average weighted house price based on completions for all counties.
+Rightmove tracks the asking prices of properties in its website and the Royal Institute of Chartered Surveyors (RICS) produces an opinion survey of its surveyors regarding the direction that prices are moving in.

 Full details on the alternative house price statistics can be accessed via the National Statistician's Review of House Price Statistics.

-This bulletin includes the May 2012 data.
-Future publication dates for this Statistical Bulletin are available via the ONS Publication Hub.
+This bulletin includes the May 2013 data.
+Future publication dates for this statistical bulletin are available via the Publication Hub.

 National Statistics are produced to high professional standards set out in the Code of Practice for Official Statistics.
 They undergo regular quality assurance reviews to ensure that they meet customer needs.
 They are produced free from any political interference.